 Standards don’t typically have pass/fail boundaries.
 For many of these tests, we know the properties that are critical, but since an individual is so unique and has such specific and inherent risks, challenges, or needs, it’s difficult to have fixed properties assigned to be a solution for every person.
 Typically, the standards are used to help you compare and contrast the performance characteristics a client is looking for.

 Lastly, it’s important to note the standards and testing are not at all intended to replace clinical reasoning.
 Standards are meant to be additional tools that can be used in the decision-making process for the individual.

-Join us next week as we discuss how standards relate to clinical practice.
+Join us next time as we discuss how standards relate to clinical practice.

 Kara Kopplin, B.Sc.Eng,

 Chair of the ANSI/RESNA Wheelchair and Related Seating Committee, Director of Regulatory Science for Permobil

 Kara Kopplin holds a B.Sc. in Ceramic Engineering from the University of Missouri-Rolla, U.S.A., bringing a unique and complementary materials engineering perspective to seating solutions.
 In her role as Director of Regulatory Science for Permobil, Inc., Ms. Kopplin actively contributes to the efforts of the International Organization for Standardization (ISO) and European Committee for Standardization (CEN) to develop object test methods for wheelchair systems and components.
 She is honored to chair the ANSI/RESNA Standards Committee on Wheelchair and Related Seating (WRS) in the US and encourages everyone to contribute to the development of these critical evaluation tools.